-Measurement and disclosures related to impairment losses on loans and advances to customers at amortized cost presented in notes 1.3 c), 2, 9, 17 and 38 attached to the Bank's consolidated financial statements
+Measurement and disclosures related to impairment losses on loans and advances to customers at amortized cost presented in notes 1.3 c), 2, 9, 18 and 39 attached to the Group's consolidated financial statements

-The significant expression of loans and advances to customers and associated impairment losses, which require a set of complex assumptions and judgments from the management in relation to the identification of customers with a significant increase in credit risk or in default, as well as the corresponding amount of impairment losses, justify that these constitute key matters for the purposes of our audit.
+The significant expression of loans and advances to customers and associated impairment losses, which require a set of complex assumptions and judgments from the Group's management in relation to the identification of customers with a significant increase in credit risk or in default, as well as the corresponding amount of impairment losses, justify that these constitute key matters for the purposes of our audit.

-As at December 31, 2022, the gross amount of loans and advances to customers amounted to Euros 38.297.907 thousand and the corresponding impairment losses recognized at that date amounted to Euros 941.331 thousand.
+As at December 31, 2022, the gross amount of loans and advances to customers amounted to Euros 38.262.139 thousand and the corresponding impairment losses recognized at that date amounted to Euros 941.953 thousand.

-Impairment losses on loans and advances to customers are determined by management on an individual basis, through a case-by-case analysis of a significant component of the total loan portfolio, and for the remaining portfolio impairment losses are determined through a collective analysis.
+Impairment losses on loans and advances to customers are determined by Group's management on an individual basis, through a case-by-case analysis of a significant component of the total loan portfolio, and for the remaining portfolio impairment losses are determined through a collective analysis.

-For the most significant exposures, evaluated in terms of the total amount of responsibilities and signs of a deterioration in the Bank customers' creditworthiness, the Bank performs an individual impairment measurement analysis, which includes an individual staging assessment, in order to validate the indicative attribution of stage automatically generated by the system (stage 1, 2 or 3), as well as an individual impairment measurement analysis.
-In this last scenario, the analysis is performed for the responsibilities classified in stage 3, and the amount of impairment losses are determined through a detailed analysis of the economic and financial position of each customer, with reference to (i) the estimated cash flows that may be generated in the future for the fulfilment of their responsibilities - going approach; or (ii) the evaluation attributed to the collateral received in the scope of the credit granted, whenever the recovery is anticipated by means of the assignment, execution and/or sale of the collateral,

-The audit procedures developed included the identification, understanding and assessment of the policies and procedures established by the Bank for the purpose of measuring impairment losses for the loans and advances to customers portfolio as well as its key controls with respect to refers to the approval, recording and monitoring of credit risk and the timely identification, recording and correct measurement of impairment losses.
+For the most significant exposures, evaluated in terms of the total amount of responsibilities and signs of a deterioration in the Group customers' creditworthiness, the Group performs an individual impairment measurement analysis, which includes an individual staging assessment, in order to validate the indicative attribution of stage automatically generated by the system (stage 1, 2 or 3), as well as an individual impairment measurement analysis.
+In this last scenario, the analysis is performed for the responsibilities classified in stage 3, and the amount of impairment losses are determined through a detailed analysis of the economic and financial position of each customer, with reference to (i) the The audit procedures developed included the identification, understanding and assessment of the policies and procedures established by the Group for the purpose of measuring impairment losses for the loans and advances to customers portfolio as well as its key controls with respect to refers to the approval, recording and monitoring of credit risk and the timely identification, recording and correct measurement of impairment losses.

-On a sample basis, we analysed a group of customers within the Bank's individual analysis perimeter, based on the criteria defined in internal regulations, with the objective of: (i) reviewing the conclusions and results obtained by the Bank in the individual analysis of stage and in the individual analysis of impairment measurement; (ii) formulate our own judgment on the existence of situations of significant increase in credit risk and default; and (iii) assess how the impairment losses were timely identified, measured and recognized by management.
-In this process, it was also confirmed that the perimeter of individual analysis included all the exposures that met the criteria defined by the Bank in its methodology.
+On a sample basis, we analysed a group of customers within the Group's individual analysis perimeter, based on the criteria defined in internal regulations, with the objective of: (i) reviewing the conclusions and results obtained by the Group in the individual analysis of stage and in the individual analysis of impairment measurement; (ii) formulate our own judgment on the existence of situations of significant increase in credit risk and default; and (iii) assess how the impairment losses were timely identified, measured and recognized by management.
+In this process, it was also confirmed that the perimeter of individual analysis included all the exposures that met the criteria defined by the Group in its methodology.